bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 If prop `type` is set to an unsupported value, a `text` input will be rendered.

+**Caveats with input types:**
-Not all browsers support all types, nor do some types render in the same format across browser types/version.
-Browsers that do not support a particular type will fall back to a `text` input type.
+- Not all browsers support all input types, nor do some types render in the same format across browser types/version.
+- Browsers that do not support a particular type will fall back to a `text` input type.
+As an example, Firefox desktop doesn't support `date`, `datetime`, or `time`, while Firefox mobile does.

-Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7.
+- Chrome lost support for `datetime` in version 26, Opera in version 15, and Safari in iOS 7.
 Instead of using `datetime`, since support should be deprecated, use `date` and `time` as two separate input types.

-For date an time style input, when supported, the displayed value in the GUI may be different than what is return by it's value.
+- For date and time style input, where supported, the displayed value in the GUI may be different than what is returned by it's value.
+- Regardless of input type, the value is **always** returned as a string representation.

 ## Control sizing